Special-K-s-Flightsim-Bots/DCSServerBot/README.md

   preferred_master: true        # this node should be the preferred master node (only needed in a cluster configuration)
   DCS:
     installation: '%ProgramFiles%\\Eagle Dynamics\\DCS World OpenBeta Server'  # This is your DCS installation.
 Usually autodetected by the bot.
-    autoupdate: false           # enable auto-update for your DCS servers.
+    autoupdate: true            # enable auto-update for your DCS servers.
 Default is false.
+    cloud: true                 # If you have installed DCS on a NAS or cloud drive, autoupdate and desanitization will only take place once on all your nodes.
     desanitize: true            # Desanitize your MissionScripting.lua after each update.
 Default is true.
   instances:
     DCS.openbeta_server:        # The name of your instance.
 You can have multiple instances that have to have unique names.